SEEKING THE SAINTS IN A SECULAR SOCIETY

-This weekend is the Feast of All Saints.
+This Thursday, November 1 is the Feast of All Saints (the day after Halloween).
 What an opportunity to reflect on the saintly moments of all saints, including ourselves and those with whom we live.
 No, we cannot always see them, but such saintly moments are part of every life.
 And it is important that we seek and discover them all around us.

-Seeking and finding the saints in our world means recognizing that in the many saintly moments of our own lives and the lives of others we come to see a holiness of life that fits into our lived reality.
+Seeking and finding the saints in our world means recognizing that in the many saintly moments of our own lives and the lives of others we come to see a holiness of life in the midst of our lived reality.
 It is to discover that we are indeed, all us called to sainthood, not just in the future but in the here and now of our world.

 Who are the saints in my life?
 When have I been a saint for another?